apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 An example of the process of job finishing is shown in Figure 3.

+Let's first have a look at the example that all the source tasks are bounded.
 If Task `C` finishes after processing all the records, it first emits the max-watermark, then finishes the operators and emits the `EndOfData` event.
 After that, it waits for the next checkpoint to complete and then emits the `EndOfPartitionEvent`.